The Product Development Process – Step 4 – Design

 Though the concept seemed sound, at that time, a mixed material part as proposed had never been done.
 Could the process be reliable?
 Would it be safe?

-To assure the component experiment does not delay product launch, a cast part (heavier, and more expensive) is a back-up just in case the new process did not work.
-A lot of effort went into the design engineering of the lightweight part, then the process in parallel to the rest of the work.
+To assure the component experiment does not delay product launch, a cast part (heavier, and more expensive) is a back-up if the new process did not work.
+A lot of effort went into the design engineering of the lightweight part, in parallel to the rest of the work.
 Once it proved, the lightweight design replaced the casting.

 This is an example of using the PoP process to achieve desired goals without risking an entire product launch.
 Usually it satisfies the bosses that launch will be on time.
 Often, great things come in small ways.